chef/automate/components/docs-chef-io/content/automate/reports.md

 Platform
 : Filter your results by platform.

-Environment
+Policy Group
+: Filter your results by policy group.

+Policy Name
-: Filter your results by environment.
+: Filter your results by policy name.

-Control
+Profile
-: Filter your results by control name.
-Filtered results display the status of nodes that ran the selected control.
+: Filter your results by profile name.
+This lists executed profiles, which are profiles with received scan results.

+Recipe
+: Filter by Chef recipe, on all applicable nodes.

 Role
 : Filter by Chef role, on all applicable nodes.

-Recipe
-: Filter by Chef recipe, on all applicable nodes.

 ### Deep Filtering